murillodigital/murillodigital/content/good_reads/lean_enterprise.md

 So get started, try and adapt, none of these strategies are flawless and you will find both positive and negative aspects to all of them.

 **Fixing innovation is an act of creative innovation in itself**.
-Use all these concepts as references as tools, not as deterministic solutions.
+Use all these concepts as references and tools, not as deterministic solutions.

 Finally, please share your progress and what you learn through the process, comment and share this post and if you want to stay informed of what myself and others have learned, join my mailing list!